ryonce/FIFA-Dataset/README.md

     - This makes sense as most players get their high contract near the end of their prime years heading into experienced years.

-    - Young are mostly near the lower amount of wages except for a couple creeping near the middle
+    - Young are mostly near the lower amount of wages except for a couple creeping near the middle.

 ## Model Used